apache/flink-cdc/docs/content/docs/faq/faq.md

 Add configuration item  'database.connection.adpter' = 'xstream', please use the configuration item 'debezium.database.connection.adpter' = 'xstream' if you're using SQL API.

-### Q4: What are the database name and schema name of Oracle CDC
+### Q4: What are the database name and schema name of Oracle CDC?

 Database name is the name of the database example, that is, the SID of Oracle.
 Schema name is the schema corresponding to the table.
 Generally speaking, a user corresponds to a schema.
 The schema name of the user is equal to the user name and is used as the default schema of the user.
 Therefore, schema name is generally the user name for creating the table, but if a schema is specified when creating the table, the specified schema is schema name.
 For example, use create table AAAA If TestTable (XXXX) is successfully created, AAAA is schema name.